Become a Patron!

 Go see a movie.
 Nothing beats the darkness and immersion that comes with seeing a film at the cinema.
 Every cinema has a cheap day, often with loyalty programs that reward frequent movie goers with free tickets.
 Many cinemas also have ‘old school’ nights where they play re-runs of classic movies like Jaws, Ferris Bueller’s Day off, and Pretty in Pink.
 Outdoor cinemas tend to be alcohol focussed, avoid these.

 Join a group.
-Meetup is an app featuring groups organised by interest open to anyone, around the world.
+Meetup is an app featuring groups organised by interest and open to anyone, around the world.
 I’ve attended cooking classes, language classes, writing groups, and hiking, but whatever interest you can think of from computers to gardening, from dancing to LEGO, there’s a Meetup group for it.
 If not, you can easily start your own.

 Get out of the city, and immerse yourself in nature.